-Because Terumo’s headquarters is located in Japan, all financial accounts of overseas subsidiaries are converted from constant currencies into Japanese yen for the preparation of consolidated financial statements and other purposes.
-Exchange rate fluctuations therefore influence the conversion of those accounts into yen and result in either a gain or a loss for the Company.
+Because Terumo’s headquarters is located in Japan, all financial accounts of overseas subsidiaries are converted from the currencies of the respective countries into Japanese yen for the consolidated financial statements and other purposes.
+Fluctuations in the applied exchange rates could therefore influence conversion of those accounts into yen and result in either gain or loss for the Company.
 Steps are taken to minimize the impacts of these fluctuations through structural methods, such as by transferring production to overseas factories and importing raw materials, along with flexible utilization of contracts to hedge against exchange rate volatility for trade receivables.
 However, it is possible that large exchange rate fluctuations could affect the Company’s operating results and financial position.

 The Company endeavors to incorporate future changes in accounting standards and taxation systems into business plans and growth strategies to the extent that they can be predicted beforehand.
 However, should new accounting standards or taxation systems be effective at a timing when it is difficult to acquire information in advance or should additional tax burdens be incurred due to difference in interpretation between tax authorities and the Company, the Company’s operating results and financial position could be affected.

 Capital and business alliances, corporate acquisitions, and other such measures have been positioned as one of the important strategies for strengthening business fundamentals.
 In undertaking such measures, the Company analyzes and evaluates the business potentials and takes steps to mitigate the projected risks and to ensure swift and efficient post-merger integration, etc. However, should a capital and business alliance, corporate acquisition, or other such measure fail to produce the expected benefits, the Company’s operating results and financial position could be affected.